-The presences of cognitive impairment, epilepsy, ataxia, other movement disorders or neurological signs usually point to symptomatic myoclonus.
-Meanwhile, acute or subacute onset should orientate toward a toxic, metabolic, or infectious aetiology.
+The presences of cognitive impairment, epilepsy, ataxia, other movement disorders, or neurological signs usually point to symptomatic myoclonus.
+Meanwhile, acute or subacute onset should orientate toward a toxic, metabolic, or infectious etiology.
 A progressive course should orientate toward a degenerative process, static encephalopathy, or progressive metabolic disease.

 The determination of the generator site in myoclonus is an important clue for diagnostic orientation.
 All neurophysiologic tools (electromyography [EMG], electroencephalography [EEG], evoked potentials) may be helpful.
 EEG is useful for the identification of both ictal and interictal patterns in epileptic myoclonus (For example, generalized spikes and 3 to 6 Hz spike and wave pattern are typical for primary generalized myoclonic epilepsy).

 Imaging of the brain and spinal cord to determine structural or focal lesion.